rayandasoriya/PipelineProject-DevOps/README.md

 ### [Milestone 2](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone2)

+In this milestone, we have demonstrated the test and analysis using Ansible.
+We have:

 * Developed a tool that automatically commits random changes to source code which will trigger a build and run of the test suite.
 * Created a corresponding jenkins job which enables you to run the test suite against this branch and handle rollback
 * Using your automated commit fuzzer, generated 100 random commits (that still compile) and test runs